iExecBlockchainComputing/documentation/for-developers/confidential-computing/create-your-first-sgx-app.md

 {% hint style="info" %}

-The `sconify.sh` script prints the generated docker image name, you must retag this image and push it on dockerhub.

-{% endhint %}

-{% hint style="info" %}

 You may have noticed the `tee-debug` flag in the image name, the built image is actually in TEE debug mode, this allows you to have some debug features while developping the app.

 Once you are happy with the debug app, contact us to go to production!